OutSystems/docs-bestpractices/src/lifecycle/troubleshoot-debugging-mobile/debug-examples.md

   - full stack developers
 outsystems-tools:
   - service studio
-content-type:
+coverage-type:
-  - best practice
+  - evaluate
-  - troubleshooting
+  - unblock
 ---

 # Mobile app troubleshooting and debugging scenarios examples

 In this article, you can find information on a few possible Mobile Application scenarios requiring troubleshooting and debugging.
 You can find a summary of the most common causes and the suggested Tools and techniques to apply for each one of the scenarios.